ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 hugo version
 ```

-The hugo command has several subcommands that you’ll use as you build your site.
+The hugo command has several subcommands that you'll use as you build your site.
 You can see a list of all commands with `hugo help`.

 ### Creating Your Site
 Hugo has a built-in command that generates a website project for you; this includes all of the files and directories you need to get started.